 All medicines brought into the prison by patients do not automatically remain their own property.
 Patient own medications must be assessed and prescribed, as appropriate.
 Those items which are allowed in-possession should not be destroyed.
-However, those medications which require supervision and not in-possession items may be destroyed.
+However, those medications which require supervision and not in-possession items may be destroyed with the consent of the patient.